linode/apl-docs/docs/ki-harbor.md

 **Problem**

-The Pods for helm registry is
+Kubernetes cannot schedule the `harbor-harbor-registry` Pod.

 **Cause**

-Multi-Attach error occurs for persisten volumes that support only one writer at a time.
+Multi-Attach error occurs for persistent volumes that support only one writer at a time.

 **Solution**